‘MISSION: IMPOSSIBLE – FALLOUT’

 He was also in his fifties when doing ‘M:I – Fallout’.
 I wondered whether he’d stop doing his own stunts should he do more action-packed films.
 I believe he’s done his own stunts for the seventh and eighth ‘M:I’ films.
 I did like the journey Ethan went on when putting the lives of his friends in danger.

 It’s also nice to see Tom Cruise interacting with people like Simon Pegg, Rebecca Ferguson and Ving Rhames when their characters are saving the world from an immediate terrorist threat.
-It emphasises that it’s not all about Tom Cruise as the other hero characters have a part to play during this film.
+It emphasises that it’s not all about Tom Cruise, as the other hero characters have a part to play in this particular film.

 For ‘Fallout’, Tom Cruise is joined by Henry Cavill as August Walker, the CIA agent/assassin who monitors the activities of Ethan and his IMF team during their mission.
 For many, Henry Cavill is well-known for playing Superman in the ‘D.C.
-Extended Universe’ of movies.
-I was so pleased to see him!
+Extended Universe’ of films.
+I was very pleased to see him!

-Though he does need to mind his language when dropping the F-bomb at one point! 😀 I initially thought Henry Cavill’s character was on the good side, considering he and Tom Cruise were allies in the film’s first half.
+Though he does need to mind his language when dropping the F-bomb at one point! 😀 I initially thought of Henry Cavill’s character to be on the good side, considering he and Tom Cruise were allies in the film’s first half.
 It came as a shock when the twist came that he turned out to be a bad guy in the film.

-I did not see that coming when watching the film for the first time! 😀 There are plenty of surprise twists featured in the film, with the character motivations going all awry at times.
-That’s certainly the case when unveiling Walker’s duplicity and how Ethan’s team get to expose him as the villain. 😀
+I didn’t see that coming when watching the film for the first time! 😀 There are plenty of surprise twists featured in the film, with the character motivations going all awry at times.
+That’s certainly the case when unveiling Walker’s duplicity and how Ethan’s team get to expose him as a villain. 😀

 Ving Rhames returns as Luther Stickell in ‘Fallout’.
-Luther has been in all the ‘M:I’ films so far and he’s due to appear in the seventh and eighth films as well, I believe.
-It’s amazing how loyal Luther’s been to Ethan from the film series’ start and how he’s a valuable contributor to all the missions here.
+Luther has been in all of the ‘M:I’ films so far and he’s due to appear in the seventh and eighth films as well, I believe.
+It’s amazing how loyal Luther has been to Ethan from the film series’ beginning and how he’s a valuable contributor to all the missions here.